A list of characters introduced in Tekken 6/Bloodline Rebellion

 - Bigger Bad: He is responsible for bestowing the Devil Gene upon the Mishima Family, and his imminent return is the reason why Jin made a Face-Heel Turn in Tekken 6.
 However, he still has no direct impact on the main conflict of the story, which is the feud between the various Mishima men (Heihachi, Kazuya, Jin, and Lars).

 - Crystal Dragon Jesus: A demon enchained by an ancient religion, whose release means the end of the world and who looks very much like a Crystal Dragon.

 - Load-Bearing Boss

 - Macguffin: Not significantly plot-relevant, but his core appears to be of varying importance to several characters.
-Baek and Wang see it as a weak spot; Dragunov and Raven fight over its possession; Kazuya, Devil Jin, Ganryu, Yoshimitsu and Hwoarang witness it as a source of the Devil's power.
+Baek and Wang see it as a weak spot (hitting which wins them the fight, but costs them their lives in the process); Dragunov and Raven fight over its possession; Kazuya, Devil Jin, Ganryu, Yoshimitsu and Hwoarang witness it as a source of the Devil's power.